facontidavide/SafeCppAny/README.md

 * It doesn't use pointers and heap memory.
 Therefore an array/vector of SafeVariantNumber(s) will be cache-friendly.
 * It is as fast as limit checking and metaprogramming allow to be.

-## Dependencies
-SafeVariantNumber is based on __Boost::Variant__.
-No other dependencies are needed.

 ## Implementation
-SafeVariantNumber is nothing more than a [Boost::Variant](http://www.boost.org/doc/libs/1_59_0/doc/html/variant.html).
-The visitors are inspired by [Poco::DynamicAny](http://pocoproject.org/docs-1.4.6/Poco.DynamicAny.html).
+SafeVariantNumber is strongly inspired by [Boost::Variant](http://www.boost.org/doc/libs/1_59_0/doc/html/variant.html).
+The implementation of the visitors, on the other hand, is based on [Poco::DynamicAny](http://pocoproject.org/docs-1.4.6/Poco.DynamicAny.html).
-I was an happy user of DynamicAny, that by the way is far more complete and flexible than SafeVariantNumber, but I didn like the fact that pointers are the cornerstone of the type erasure strategy.
-In hard real-time applications you want to avoid heap memory allocation and page faults.

-Preliminary results show that __SafeVariantNumber__ seems to be __4X-5X__ time faster than __Poco::DynamicAny__.
+Both these libraries are much more flexible than SafeVariantNumber, is __way__ faster, maintaining the same level of type safety.
+The main drawback of Poco::DynamicAny is that it requires heap allocation, something that is slow and not very cache-friendly.
+Boost::variant doesn't have this problem, but it use more memory because of the ["Never-Empty Guarantee"](http://www.boost.org/doc/libs/1_59_0/doc/html/variant/design.html#variant.design.never-empty).

 ## Todo
 Lot of stuff... in particular a proper benchmark of SafeVariantNumber vs Poco::DynamicAny.